Robbie-Cook/node-extended/README.md

 ---

-Welcome to Node Helper!
+Welcome to NodeExtended!
 Contributions are always welcome, but please make an issue first.

 ## Getting started